adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_2.md

 ## Our Phones

 When you're home, your phone doesn't use an RJ-45 or Ethernet cable, instead it uses Wi-Fi.
+But if you want to learn more about your phones ports, you can look [here](../lecture03/section3_2#different-types-of-charging-ports-on-phones) in lecture 3.2.

 ### Wi-Fi - Standards

-What Wi-Fi is, it's versions, and respective linkrates.
+What Wi-Fi is, it's versions, and respective link rates.

 ## Ethernet Cables & Standards